When is a Car Accident Report Filed in Virginia and Can a Missing Report Affect My Car Accident Claim?

 But, if you’ve been in an accident and law enforcement didn’t come to the scene, you are responsible for reporting the accident as soon as you are able.
 It’s also important that you report the accident to your insurance company.
 BUT, BE AWARE, filing a police accident report is not the same as filing an insurance claim.
 You have to do both — report the accident to the police and call your insurance company.

-Is a Car Accident Report Important to My Car Accident Claim?
+Is a Crash Report Important to My Car Accident Claim?

-While police accident reports are not necessarily required to have a successful car accident claim, they can provide important evidence about the extent of the impact as well as who caused the collision.
+While police accident reports are not necessarily required to have a successful auto accident claim, they can provide important evidence about the extent of the impact as well as who caused the collision.
+Additionally, a crash diagram is often a part of a crash report and offers a visual perspective of how the accident occurred.

 How Do I Get My Car Accident Report?

-The first step in getting a car accident report is to identify which law enforcement agency came to the scene of your accident.
-If it’s a local agency, you’ll want to call that department and ask for the process to obtain an accident report.
+The first step in getting police reports is to identify which law enforcement agency came to the scene of your accident.
+The answer to this question usually depends on where the crash occurred.
+A crash occurring in a small town or city would likely be worked by the town or city police officer.
+On the other hand, if the accident happened in a more rural area or on an interstate, then the Virginia State Police may have had jurisdiction.
+If it’s a local agency or city police department, you’ll want to call the customer records work center within that department and ask for the process to obtain crash reports.
 You may have to pay a nominal fee to have the accident report copied for you.

 Virginia Department of Motor Vehicles, P.O.
 Box 27412, Richmond, VA 23269-0001